elusivecodes/FyreEntity/README.md

 Fill the entity with invalid values.

-- `$fields` is an array containing the data to fill.
+- `$data` is an array containing the data to fill.
 - `$overwrite` is a boolean indicating whether to overwrite existing values, and will default to *false*.

 ```php